purefns/zig-bytes/README.md

 ### Usage

-To get started with your first example, just run `zig build`.
+To get started with the first example just run `zig build`.

+To run a specific example use the `-Dexample=[NAME]` flag, i.e. `zig build -Dexample=assignment`.

-To see a full list of valid example names (in order by chapter), run `zig build --help`.
+To see the full list of valid example names (in order by chapter) run `zig build --help`.

 Below is a demo of the default example: